par7133/RADXIDE/README.md

 knowledge about.

-Code Library scaffolding and most of its code from "Practical Programming in Tcl and Tk, 4th Ed." by Brent B. Welch, Ken Jones, Jeffrey Hebbs.
+Code Library scaffolding and most of its code contain excerpts from "Practical Programming in Tcl and Tk, 4th Ed." by Brent B. Welch, Ken Jones, Jeffrey Hebbs.
 The original code of these excerpts could be borrowed from other sources which the author and the contributors to RadXIDE have no knowledge about.
-For the related copyright notice refer <eglib.tcl> part of this software.
+For the related copyright notice refer to <eglib.tcl> part of this software.

 License: MIT.<br>
 Copyright (c) 2023-2024 5 Mode (Last implementation and adaptations.)<br>